djagya/music-search-engine/readme.md

     docker-compose exec app php server/harvest.php spins
     ```

-Once these steps are finished, the `db` container should have two databases: `music` and `epf` for "spins" and "EPF" data sources respectively.
+Once these steps are finished, the `db` container should have two databases: `spins` and `epf` for "spins" and "EPF" data sources respectively.
 There should be two indexes available in the `es01` container: `spins` (indexed spins data source) and `music` (indexed denormalized EPF data source).